 CONSUMER ALERT: AG Carr, Commissioner King Warn Georgians of Potential Fraud Following Recent Tornadoes

 When bad storms or tornadoes cause widespread damage to homes, criminals may try to exploit the disaster.
-These scam artists, often referred to as “storm chasers,” may ask homeowners for up-front payments for home repair services and then disappear without ever doing the work.
-In other cases, scammers may charge exorbitant prices, charge you for unnecessary repairs or do substandard work.
+These scam artists, often referred to as “storm chasers,” may ask homeowners for up-front payments for home repair service and then disappear without ever doing the work.
+In other cases, scammers may charge exorbitant prices for tree removal, charge you for unnecessary repairs or do substandard work.
 Sometimes scammers offer to cover the homeowner’s insurance deductible and persuade them to give fake reports to the insurance company, potentially implicating the homeowner in a case of insurance fraud.

-Attorney General Carr and Commissioner King are offering the following tips to help Georgians avoid home repair fraud and insurance scams:
+Below are tips to help Georgians avoid home repair fraud and insurance scams:

 - Steer clear of any contractor who asks for full payment up-front, only accepts payment in cash, or refuses to provide you with a written contract.